mauriciocejas91/Wppchatanalyzer/README.md

 - **Chart visualization**: Generate a stacked bar chart for a visual representation of message counts.
 - **WhatsApp-like theme**: The interface mimics WhatsApp's color scheme for a familiar experience.

-## Download Executable
+## Download

-You can download the executable file for Windows here:
+Alternatively you can download the executable file for Windows here:

 - [Download v1.0.0 executable](https://github.com/mauriciocejas91/Wppchatanalyzer/releases/download/v1.0.0/WAppChatAnalyzer.exe)